 The Lodge has spacious grounds, a full-sized billiard table and a tennis court.
 There is also a tuned piano and a wonderful range of board games and books.
-80 watt speakers are available for amplified sound.

-Electricity | Whatipū does not have mains power.
+Electricity | Whatipu does not have mains power.
 A micro-hydro system generates a small amount of power continuously, which is supplemented by solar panels.
 We also have a back-up diesel generator, which can cope with larger loads.
 There are some limitations but almost all of these can be managed*.
 Guests planning special events such as parties and celebrations need to discuss their power requirements with management beforehand.
 Our sine-wave DC to AC 240 volt inverter allows you to safely charge devices. *Slow cookers cannot be used.

 Heating | there is a very effective wood burner in the main dining room.
 The bedrooms are unheated and in winter guests need to bring adequate bedding and hot water bottles.
 Please check the forecasts and plan for your comfort.

 Water | Fresh stream water is piped from further up in the hills.
 The water is filtered and ultraviolet light treated but does not always meet standard drinking water requirements and can become discoloured after heavy rain.
 Ministry of Health recommends boiling the water for drinking.
-20 litre containers of city supply water can be made available, should you prefer.
+Containers of city supply water are made available when the water becomes discoloured.

-Barbecue | There is a hooded four burner gas barbecue available.
+Barbecue | There are 2 hooded four burner gas barbecues available.
 We supply the gas.

-Fire | Whatipū Lodge is in the Rural Fire District and on leased land from Auckland Council.
+Fire | Whatipu Lodge is in the Rural Fire District and on leased land from Auckland Council.
 Fires and fireworks are not permitted.
-Fire suppression costs can me billed to the person who starts a fire in a Rural Fire District.
+Fire suppression costs can be billed to the person who starts a fire in a Rural Fire District.

-Rubbish Disposal | Please take recycling home with you as we do not have a recycling service at Whatipū.
+Rubbish Disposal | Please take recycling home with you as we do not have a recycling service at Whatipu.
 As part of our sustainability plan we ask that you help us keep rubbish to a minimum.
 Talk to us about how to sort your disposable rubbish to ensure we are able to manage its removal.
 Our chickens appreciate your food scraps.
 Save meat scraps for the eels.

 First Aid | The Lodge management is trained with current first aid certificates.
 In the sitting-room off the main kitchen is a comprehensive first aid kit and manual.
-We also have a self-explanatory defibrillator in the event of a heart attack.
 Please report any use of first aid materials so they may be replaced.

-Dogs | Whatipū is a wildlife reserve and dogs are banned from the beach and wetland.
+Dogs | Whatipu is a wildlife reserve and dogs are banned from the beach and wetland.
 For this reason there is a ‘No Dogs’ policy at the Lodge, Bach and Campground.
-The ’No Dogs‘ policy is strictly enforced.
-The fine for dogs on Whatipū Beach is $300 - $1500.

-Arrival and Departure | Guests are generally welcome to arrive about 2pm and depart mid afternoon.
-These times are also effective for public holidays.
+Arrival and Departure | Guests are generally welcome to arrive about 2pm and depart midday or later by arrangement.
 There may be occasions when arrival and departure times may have to alter to fit around other bookings.
 We do our utmost to keep you informed.

 Limited availability | You will be sharing the Lodge facilites with others who have booked.
-All guests have access to the full lodge facilities.
-Some groups might have access to the 2nd kitchen, by the tennis court row of rooms.
+All guests have access to the full lodge facilities, though there might be some daytime restrictions due to meetings/group work etc. Sometimes you will be required to use the 2nd kitchen, by the tennis court row of rooms.
 When the Gibbons Homestead is booked only guests using those rooms have access.

-Whatipū Lodge - making holiday memories for more than a century
+Whatipu Lodge - making holiday memories for more than a century